 - Transfers to and from reserves in the year are made in line with the Council's policy framework for earmarked reserves as approved as part of the annual budget setting process.
-In addition, some roll forward requests of budget underspends have been recommended for approval as part of the outturn report where there is no annual budget provision in 2022/23. - 6.5 The 2021/22 outturn report covers the final budget monitoring position for the year and provides a detailed commentary covering the budget variances and the reasons behind some of these, a copy of which can be found on the September Cabinet agenda.
-The reasons for some of the more significant movements included in the summary above in percentage terms are as follows: - Employee Costs The majority of the variance in employee costs, totalling £2,359k, is attributed to adjustments in current service costs for the Local Government Pension Scheme.
+In addition, some roll forward requests of budget underspends have been recommended for approval as part of the outturn report where there is no annual budget provision in 2023/24. - 6.5 The 2022/23 outturn report covers the final budget monitoring position for the year and provides a detailed commentary covering the budget variances and the reasons behind some of these, a copy of which can be found on the September Cabinet agenda.
+The reasons for some of the more significant movements included in the summary above in percentage terms are as follows: - Employee Costs The majority of the variance in employee costs, totalling £2,151k, is attributed to adjustments in current service costs for the Local Government Pension Scheme.
 This adjustment represents the difference between the Council's cash contributions to the Pension Fund during the year and the value of pensions accrued during the same period, as determined by the actuary.
 These additional costs are reversed out under net operating expenditure, resulting in no impact on the revenue outturn position.
-However, the increase is reflected in long-term liabilities on the Balance Sheet.
-Furthermore, there was a £96k impact due to a reduction in salary costs charged to and funded from the Capital programme. - Premises This includes £75k for contract cleaning, partially offset by an allocation from the general Covid support grant.
-Repairs and maintenance on council assets, such as car parks, public conveniences, and temporary accommodation, totalled £304k.
-Additionally, a full-year saving of £62k was achieved on sea defence costs. - Supplies and Services The majority of this variance is in relation to grants and contribution payments made in response to the pandemic.
-These include Test and Trace, Household Support, Local and Additional restrictions and Restart grants.
-These payments were fully funded by the Department for Business, Energy and Industrial Strategy (BEIS) and Department for Health and Social Care.
-In addition to these other variances include over expenditure of Computer costs (£154k), Bed and Breakfast charges (£185k), and Contractor payments
+However, the increase is reflected in long-term liabilities on the Balance Sheet. - Premises The overspend in premises included significant amounts including a £315k overspend on the repairs and maintenance on the council's assets (including car parks, public conveniences, and temporary accommodation).
+An overspend of £273k utility charges, and £188k overspend on insurance premiums as a result of revaluations. - Transport Saving in mileage claims and vehicle insurance have been offset by higher fuel costs resulting in an underspend of £13k. - Supplies and Services The overall overspend is attributed to several key factors: a net overspend of £567k on increased Bed and Breakfast costs, partly offset by housing benefits and client contributions, driven by the cost-of-living crisis; a £387k overspend on grants and contributions paid out, such as hardship grants, which are funded by external grants; and a £152k overspend on the leisure contract due to renegotiation, which increased costs for 2022/23 but is expected to reduce costs in future years.
+The main items offsetting these overspends are savings of £47k on insurances, a £54k reduction in the provision for bad and doubtful debts, and the planned use of reserves totalling £588k, including funds for Environmental Sustainability, Local Plan expenditure, and Community grants. - Transfer Payments The underspend relates to the total of amount of housing benefits paid out in 2022/23 being lower than anticipated.
+However this is offset by a reduction in Subsidy received from the Department for works and Pensions (DWP). - Capital Financing Costs The current General Fund position excludes the final capital adjustments; these do not have an impact on the Council's final outturn revenue position. - Income The favourable variance of £3,157k is primarily due to various underspends, offset by some areas of overspend.
+Key contributors include: £2,574k in grant funding received during the year, which has been used to cover additional costs such as staffing, grants, and contributions paid out; £1,104k in other recoverable charges related to benefit overpayment debt and temporary accommodation costs; service income, including Car Parks, contributing £342k; and underspends in Waste and Recycling, totalling £417k.
+However, a £1,376k variance in Housing Benefit Subsidy was recorded, including a £495k reduction in subsidy payment volume.
+This was offset by a significant income shortfall of £714k, driven by a cap on the recoverable subsidy for temporary accommodation costs.